ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 $ clang -c -emit-llvm -o cadd.bc cadd.c
 {% endcodeblock %}

-Let's compile the constant-time `add` function to LLVM bitcode too and then finally use SAW to prove that both our addition functions are equivalent to each other.
+Let's compile the constant-time `add` function to LLVM bitcode too and finally use SAW to prove that both our addition functions are equivalent to each other.

-## The SAW script
+## Writing the SAW script

 First, we load the LLVM bitcode from the files we created earlier, `add.bc` and `cadd.bc`, as modules into the variables `m1` and `m2`, respectively.